Health conditions may impair fitness to practise

 When do I make a health declaration?

-Notify us if you have doubts about your fitness to practise, as soon as possible, either by contacting the Registrar by phoning 04 471 2610, email or by completing the contact us form on the Fitness to Practise page.
-We ensure that you will receive a prompt response.
+Notify us if you have doubts about your fitness to practise, as soon as possible, either by contacting the Registrar by phoning 04 471 2610 or by email.
+We will ensure that you will receive a prompt response.

 Who must notify us of a health concern?